 - Officers of the Day (OODs) are appointed by the Management Committee from the Membership to assist in the safe and efficient running of the Club whilst the Club is open.

-- The OOD Rota is published in “Clubline” and a reminder is sent shortly before a Member’s turn comes round.
-Members who cannot attend should advise the Rota Secretary, whose details are shown in “Clubline” and on the reminder notice, as soon as possible, in order that a more convenient date may be assigned.
+- The OOD Rota is published via DutyMan and a reminder is sent shortly before a Member’s turn comes round.
+Members who cannot attend should use DutyMan to arrange a swap with another member if possible.

 - On arrival at the Club, OODs should sign the OOD Book and report to the Security Officer (or other Committee Member) who will assign tasks as required.

-- Unless otherwise instructed by the Security Officer, OODs should remain within the Club site boundaries while the Club is open and may not depart without notifying the Security Officer.
+- Unless otherwise instructed by the Security Officer, OODs should remain within the Club site boundaries while the Club is open and should not depart without notifying the Security Officer.